envato/pagerduty/README.md

 # Don't forget to require the library
 require "pagerduty"

-# Instantiate a Pagerduty with your specific servce key
+# Instantiate a Pagerduty with your specific service key
 pagerduty = Pagerduty.new("<my-service-key>")

 # Trigger an incident